 Tip 1: Pick a Dentist who you feel comfortable with

-One way to find a dentist is to ask your family members and friends for recommendations as they generally like the dentist, otherwise they wouldn’t go back to them all the time.
-You can also search online for a dentist and read their reviews to see whether or not they had a good experience, and or whether they felt comfortable with them.
+When looking for a dentist, ask your family and friends for recommendations.
+You can also search online for a dentist and read their reviews to see whether they had a wonderful experience, and or whether they felt comfortable with them.
+A dentist with many positive reviews is more likely to be professional than a dentist that has few or no reviews.

 Tip 2: Be honest about your dental phobia